Every child at Atlanta Jewish Academy is headed in the same direction; some just take a different path.

 The child who is an appropriate student for the Matthew Blumenthal M’silot Program has been diagnosed with a mild to moderate learning disability based on an evaluation conducted by a licensed psychologist.
 The child who will benefit from M'silot has average to above-average intelligence, but is not reaching his or her potential.
 As a result of processing deficits and uneven learning profiles, where there are strengths and weaknesses, the following may be exhibited:

-- reading disability
+- reading disability;

-- written language disorders
+- written language disorders;

-- mathematical disorders
+- mathematical disorders.

 All Kinds of Minds

-A key to the M'silot students’ success is that they ”learn how they learn” and can advocate for themselves.
-The “All Kinds of Minds” curriculum teaches students self-reflection methods to understand their strengths and strategies to help them achieve their goals.
-It is modeled after a program developed by Dr. Mel Levine, a professor of pediatrics at the University of North Carolina Medical School.
+A key to the success of Matthew Blumenthal M'silot students is that they ”learn how they learn” and can advocate for themselves.
+The All Kinds of Minds curriculum teaches students self-reflection methods to understand their strengths and strategies to help them achieve their goals and is modeled after a program developed by Dr. Mel Levine, a professor of pediatrics at the University of North Carolina Medical School.
 Throughout the year, students demonstrate the self-knowledge they have gained, culminating in parent/teacher conferences where the students accompany their parents and share what they have learned about themselves.

-Speech and Occupational Therapy
+Speech and Language Therapy